 • Multidisciplinary approach to therapy equips individuals with the skills and strategies for long-term management and recovery.

-• Advanced genetic testing underlies individually designed nutritional plans based on deficiencies, intolerances and preferences*
+• Advanced genetic testing underlies individually designed nutritional plans based on deficiencies, intolerances and preferences*.

 • 24/7 support staff trained in mental health first aid.
 Round-the-clock support staff for emotional support*.

-• Onsite nurses, chefs and support staff*.
+• On-site nurses, chefs and support staff*.

 *Depends on program selected.